cyclus/cyclus.github.com/source/devdoc/contributing_to_cyclus.rst

 http://github.com/cyclus/cyclus.
 Additional projects found at http://github.com/cyclus include :

 - Cycamore, the cyclus additional modules repository
-  - Cyclopts, the cyclus optimization library
 - Cycic, the cyclus input controller
 - and more to come.

 Although you do not have to register with github to download and edit the code, if you desire your work to be integrated into the